regenwatchdog/regenwatchdog.github.io/_estates/hackney/colville.md

 landlord: Hackney Council
 developer:
 total: 200
+ballot: Exempt
+planning: Approved
 ---
 Circa 200 homes remain earmarked for demolition on Hackney's Colville estate.

-The Hoxton estate is situated between the Regents canal to the North and Shoreditch Park to the South.
+The estate is situated between the Regents canal to the North and Shoreditch Park to the South.
 It originally comprised 432 homes around half of which have now been demolished.

 Phases 1, 2 and 3 of the scheme are complete and the decant has now started on phase 4 of the 7-phase scheme.